nadavwetzler/Stress-Inversion/README.md

 Busetti, S., Jiao, W., Reches, Z., 2014.
 Geomechanics of hydraulic fracturing microseismicity: Part 1.
 Shear, hybrid, and tensile events.
 Am.
 Assoc.
 Pet.
 Geol.
 Bull.
 98, 2439–2457. https://doi.org/10.1306/05141413123

 Reches, Z., Baer, G., Hatzor, Y., 1992.
 Constraints on the strength of the upper crust from stress inversion of fault slip data.
 J. Geophys.
 Res.
 97, 12481. https://doi.org/10.1029/90JB02258

+# Run
+Download the files

+Add the contant of the folder to your Matalb path

+Run run_Stress_inv.m file and you should soon see the results

+Depending on the resolution of your screen, the lagend may overlap the bottom of subplot. you can shift it down